We reviewed and searched hundreds of speakers. Many hours and coffee drinks were used to put together this roundup.

-- 2.1 OUTPUT WITH POWERED SUBWOOFER: Satellite channel speakers and bass heavy sub stream audio from any device using a standard 3.5mm AUX input or headphone port
+- 2.1 SOUND QUALITY WITH POWERED SUBWOOFER: Satellite channel speakers and bass heavy sub stream audio from any device using a standard 3.5mm AUX input or headphone port

-- ROOM-FILLING AUDIO: Full-range satellite speakers , side-firing subwoofer and front-loaded volume control provide powerful sound and bass that will blow your gaming desk setup away
+- VOLUME CONTROL: Full-range 5 watt satellite speakers , side-firing 10 watt subwoofer produce 40 watt peak power for room filling sound and bass that will blow you away

-- MODERN BLUE LED ACCENT LIGHTS: Bright lights provide bold flare and pulse to the beat of the music when the bass equalizer is turned up past 80%
+- GLOWING BLUE LED ACCENT LIGHTS: Bright lights provide bold flare and pulse to the beat of the music when the bass equalizer is turned up past 80%

 - BUY WITH CONFIDENCE: GOgroove Speakers are backed by a 3-Year Manufacturer's Warranty